streamlit/docs/content/deploy/community-cloud/get-started/deploy-from-a-template.md

 1. From the list of templates on the left, select "**GDP dashboard**."
 1. (Optional) In the "Name of new GitHub repository" field, choose a name for your new, forked repository.

    When you deploy a template, Community Cloud forks the template repository into your GitHub account.
-Community Cloud chooses a default name for this new repository based on the selected template.
+Community Cloud chooses a default name for this repository based on the selected template.
 If you have previously deployed the same template with its default name, Community Cloud will append an auto-incrementing number to the name.

    <Note>
        Even if you have another user's or organization's workspace selected, Community Cloud will always deploy a template app from your personal workspace.
 Hence, Community Cloud will always fork a template into your GitHub user account.
-If you want to deploy a template app from an organization, manually fork the template in GitHub and deploy it from your fork in the associated workspace.
+If you want to deploy a template app from an organization, manually fork the template in GitHub, and deploy it from your fork in the associated workspace.
    </Note>

 1. (Optional) In the "App URL" field, choose a subdomain for your new app.

    Every Community Cloud app is deployed to a subdomain on `streamlit.app`, but you can change your app's subdomain at any time.
 For more information, see [App settings](/deploy/streamlit-community-cloud/manage-your-app/app-settings).

-1. (Optional) If you want to edit the template in a GitHub codespace immediately, select the option to "**Open GitHub Codespaces**."
+1. (Optional) If you want to edit the template in a GitHub codespace immediately, select the option to "**Open GitHub Codespaces...**"

    You can create a codespace for your app at any time.
 To learn how to create a codespace after you've deployed an app, see [Edit your app](/deploy/streamlit-community-cloud/manage-your-app/edit-your-app).